SamWell Institute for Pain Management

 You wouldn’t expect to have abdominal or pelvic surgery and not experience a few weeks of discomfort.
-However, if you’re still in pain three months after your operation, you should consult pain management specialist Jay Shah, MD, of SamWell Institute for Pain Management in Colonia and Livingston, New Jersey.
-Dr. Shah and his team have considerable experience in diagnosing and treating chronic pain after abdominal/pelvic surgery and using advanced technologies like spinal cord and dorsal root ganglion stimulation to resolve chronic nerve pain.
+However, if you’re still in pain three months after your operation, you should consult with pain management specialist Jay Shah, MD, of SamWell Institute for Pain Management in Colonia, Englewood and Livingston, New Jersey.
+They have considerable experience in diagnosing and treating chronic pain after abdominal/pelvic surgery and using advanced technologies like spinal cord and dorsal root ganglion stimulation to resolve chronic nerve pain.
 Call SamWell Institute for Pain Management today or schedule an appointment online.

 If you undergo any type of surgery, you can expect to be in pain afterward.
 Your level of discomfort depends on many factors, including the kind of operation you’ve had and on what part of your body, as well as your underlying condition.

 Open surgery involves cutting through skin and muscle to reach the tissues that need repair, which can cause significant trauma and higher levels of postoperative pain.
 A minimally invasive procedure causes less damage, but some pain is inevitable.

 Pain after minimally invasive surgery might last only a few weeks, sometimes even less.
 For more major surgeries, pain could last several months.
 If you’re still suffering significant pain three months after abdominal/pelvic surgery, you should contact SamWell Institute for Pain Management.

 Very often, it’s not clear why you’re experiencing chronic pain after abdominal/pelvic surgery, but there are some known causes.

 Two of the primary pelvic nerves (the ilioinguinal and iliohypogastric nerves) are often very close or directly in line with the surgery site.
 Even highly skilled surgeons could potentially irritate or cause long-term complications to a nerve during surgery.